 Options for paid distance-learning courses include the International Webmasters Association’s (IWA) Introduction to SQL (Using Access) or Introduction to SQL (Using MySQL).
 IWA’s SQL courses are only four weeks long, but the presence of instructors and weekly assignments make them more structured than self-learning tutorials.

 Useful books on SQL for beginners include “SQL: A Beginner’s Guide” and “SQL in a Nutshell.”

-Some Important Questions of SQL Database are listed Bellow :
+Some Important Questions about SQL Database are listed below:

 1- What is the use of CASCADE CONSTRAINTS?

 2- Which function is used to find the largest integer less than or equal to a specific value?

 3- What is the output of the following query?